Make an Appointment

 Gynecologic Oncology Survivorship Program

-Once you’re finished with treatment, you’ll enter a period of surveillance to make sure your cancer doesn’t return, and if it does, to catch it early.
+Once you’re finished with treatment, you’ll enter a period of surveillance to make sure the cancer doesn’t return, and if it does, to catch it early.
 Our experts in the Gynecologic Oncology Survivorship Program create an individualized Survivorship Plan for you.
 This plan is a comprehensive assessment that includes all the treatment you received, possible late side effects to watch for, a blueprint for future cancer screening, a surveillance plan, and a personalized plan for wellness activities to improve your lifestyle.

 Surveillance for uterine cancer is tailored to you.
 It may include exams and testing.
 You’ll usually see your gynecologic oncologist instead of your regular gynecologist for these tests.